yudawen/SLCNet/README.md

 1. 2023.10.13, We released the code of SCLNet.
 2. 2023.10.15, We added the code for training and testing the SCLNet.

+Contact: yudawen@whu.edu.cn.
+Any questions or discussions are welcomed!